 Getting a volunteer to create and execute the trade

 It's best to delegate this task, but you may need to do the first one in your area yourself.
 There are two major software systems for running trades (http://bgg.activityclub.org/olwlg/ and Abecorn.com).
 If trades have taken place at a convention within driving distance of yours, there's some advantage to run the same system, since the learning curve appears to be substantial for many of the potential participants and the volunteer is more likely to be familiar with it (and so more willing to volunteer to run the trade).

 Marketing the trade to traders and attendees

 The first basic principle is to start the trade early enough that your con marketing campaign follows it.
 The second is to make sure there are enough games offered when attendees first visit the trade list to persuade them to add their own.
-Posting games for trade does take some effort, and some people won't want to commit the time on a trade that doesn't look promising.
+Posting games for trade does take some effort, and some people won't want to invest the time on a trade that doesn't look promising.
 How do you do that?
 Start by posting some of your own games.
 Remember, you don't HAVE to trade them.
 Get a friend or two to seed some trade material.
 Beg them to do so EARLY, so that the first traders don't visit a ghost town, and not return.

 Exchange methods and benefits of each